HoustonUseRs/intro-to-web-scraping/workshop_guide.md

 Quite a bit of data cleaning can be required when scraping, especially text data.
 Check out the [stringR](http://stringr.tidyverse.org/articles/stringr.html) package for easy text manipulation.

+In some of the examples we used regex (regular expressions) to extract patterns from the text.
+You can find a good regex primer [here](https://github.com/zeeshanu/learn-regex)

 Review what you learned today and more with this rvest [Data Camp tutorial](https://www.datacamp.com/community/news/web-scraping-in-r-rvest-tutorial-43z6wf5u86)